 Caltrans and local agencies follow FHWA NBI standards for inspecting all California bridges.
 Caltrans staff perform inspections for all Caltrans bridges and many of California's locally-owned bridges.
-Inspectors record overall ratings for a bridge's deck, superstructure and substructure on a scale from zero (worst condition) to nine (best condition) respectively.
+Inspectors record overall ratings for a bridge's deck, superstructure, and substructure on a scale from zero (worst condition) to nine (best condition) respectively.
 Structures classified as culverts are included in the inventory if they span more than 20 feet.
 For these structures, a single culvert rating is recorded using the same zero to nine scale.

 Bridge condition ratings are used to classify the bridge as being in good, fair or poor condition.
 The lowest of the three ratings for deck, superstructure, and substructure determines the overall rating of the bridge.
 If this value is seven or greater, the bridge is classified as being in good condition.
 If it is five or six, the bridge is classified as being in fair condition, and if it is four or less, the bridge is classified as being in poor condition.
-A bridge in poor condition is considered structurally deficient (SD).
-Thus, if any major component is classified as being in poor condition, the bridge will be considered SD.
-Note that the fact that a bridge is classified as SD does not imply that the bridge is unsafe, just that deficiencies have been identified that require maintenance, rehabilitation, or replacement.
 A graphical depiction of the three bridge components is shown in Figure 2-7.